-Dr. Celene Ibrahim is an accomplished scholar, author, chaplain, lecturer, teacher, and consultant.
-She is widely published on academic forums, and her contributions to enhancing cultural and religious literacy have been featured by numerous media outlets from The New York Times to BBC Persian.
-She is the editor of One Nation, Indivisible: Seeking Liberty and Justice from the Pulpit to the Streets (Wipf & Stock Publishers, 2019).
-Her current book project examines female figures in the Qur'an (forthcoming in 2020 from Oxford University Press).
+Dr. Celene Ibrahim is an accomplished scholar, author, and teacher.
+She is widely published on academic and popular forums, and her contributions to enhancing cultural and religious literacy have been featured by numerous media outlets.
+Her forthcoming book,Women and Gender in the Qur'an (Oxford University Press, 2020), provides detailed analysis of women figures in Islamic sacred history.
+Her first book, One Nation, Indivisible: Seeking Liberty and Justice from the Pulpit to the Streets (Wipf & Stock Publishers, 2019), is an edited anthology exploring racial and religious bias in the United States with a focus on Islam and Muslims.

-Dr. Ibrahim earned a PhD in Arabic and Islamic Civilizations and a master's degree in women's and gender studies and Near Eastern and Judaic studies from Brandeis University.
-She earned an MDiv from Harvard Divinity School and completed her bachelor's degree in Near Eastern studies with highest honors from Princeton University.
+Ibrahim earned a PhD in Arabic and Islamic Civilizations and a master's degree in Women's and Gender Studies and Near Eastern and Judaic Studies from Brandeis University, an MDiv from Harvard Divinity School with a focus in Muslim ministry, and a bachelor's degree with highest honors in Near Eastern Studies from Princeton University.
 She is a graduate of the United World College of the American West.

 Ibrahim's pioneering scholarship and service have earned her many awards and honors, including as a Harvard Presidential Scholar, an Andrew A. Mellon Fellow, a Fellow in the Program on Religion, Diplomacy and International Relations at the Woodrow Wilson School at Princeton University, an HRH Prince Al-Waleed Bin Talal Fellow in Non-Profit Management and Philanthropy at the Islamic Society of North America, and a Davis Scholar at Princeton University.